 Airlines must clearly state their policies about when they may refuse to transport passengers on a flight.
 They do so in a document known as the tariff.
 This is the contract between you and your airline – it contains terms and conditions of carriage, which will vary from airline to airline.
 Consult your airline's tariff to learn more about their policies on refusal to transport.

 There are no requirements in the Air Passenger Protection Regulations that apply when an airline refuses to transport you on a flight.
 The airline's obligations towards you, should you be refused transportation, are set out in its tariff.

-- find out your airline’s check-in and boarding gate reporting deadlines;
+- Check your airline’s tariff for its check-in, baggage drop-off and boarding gate reporting deadlines: